School trip booking terms and conditions

 10. Force Majeure

-Except where otherwise expressly stated in these booking conditions we will not be liable or pay you compensation if our contractual obligations to you are affected by any event which we or the supplier(s) of the service(s) in question could not, even with all due care, foresee or avoid.
-These events can include, but are not limited to war, threat of war, civil strife terrorist activity and its consequences or the threat of such activity, riot, the act of any government or other national or local authority including port or river authorities, industrial dispute, lock closure, natural or nuclear disaster, fire, chemical or biological disaster and adverse weather, sea, ice and river conditions and all similar events outside our or the supplier(s) concerned s control.
-Advice from the Foreign Office to avoid or leave a particular country may constitute Force Majeure.
+Except where otherwise expressly stated in these booking conditions, we will not be liable or pay you compensation or other sums if our contractual obligations to you are affected by any event which we or the supplier(s) of the service(s) in question could not, even with all due care, foresee or avoid.
+These events can include, but are not limited to, war, threat of war, civil strife, terrorist activity and its consequences or the threat of such activity, riot, epidemic, pandemic, the act of any government or other national or local authority including port or river authorities, industrial dispute, lock closure, natural or nuclear disaster, fire, chemical or biological disaster and adverse weather, sea, ice and river conditions and all similar events outside our, or the supplier(s) concerned’s, control.
+Advice from the Foreign and Commonwealth Office to avoid or leave a particular country may constitute Force Majeure.

 11. Special requests